BitcoinQnA/bitcoin-wallet-guide/_pages/hardware.md

 ## Bitbox02

-[BitBox02](https://shiftcrypto.shop/en/products/bitbox02-bitcoin-only-edition-pre-order-4/#carousel-example-generic) comes with a touch sensitive interface and when combined with the companion desktop app, makes the setup and interaction a breeze for beginners.
-The BitBox02 has to be plugged into a computer to function and as well as it's own companion desktop app (which offers coin control), also works with all popular desktop wallets.
+[BitBox02](https://shiftcrypto.shop/en/products/bitbox02-bitcoin-only-edition-pre-order-4/#carousel-example-generic) comes with a touch sensitive interface which,  when combined with the companion desktop app, makes the setup and interaction a breeze for beginners.
+The BitBox02 has to be plugged into a computer to function and works with its own desktop app (which offers coin control), as well as all popular desktop wallets.
 Users should ensure they manually write down their seed words upon setup, this is not enforced by the app.

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/bixbox02.png" class=responsive width="300" height="150" maxheight="150">